nwinn-student/objects-to-web/README.md

 # objects-to-web
 <sub>The name has yet to be fully fleshed out.</sub>
 > [!NOTE]
 > This project is intended to be used as a college project, as such do not expect much maintenance past December 2024.
+Recommended to place the jar file within a folder, since it will create files upon usage and you don't want any of your existing files to be overwritten.
+The creation layout was temporarily adjusted and will need to be adjusted later.

-CPSC 4900 Group Project - Involves using a GUI that has GUI object elements within that are to be used to, in some way, generate a webpage or site.
+CPSC 4900 Group Project - Involves using a GUI that has GUI object elements within that are to be used to, in some way, generate and adjust a webpage or site.
+The primary usage is adjusting.

 ## Idea